Everything You Need to Know About the 2023 Berlin Marathon

 It’s almost that time again!
-Last year I had the incredible experience of completing the Berlin Marathon.
+In 2019 I had the incredible experience of completing the Berlin Marathon.
 And although I hit a PR, I still made a lot of mistakes.
-Factoring those initial struggles into my training, I recently developed a new course strategy for the 2019 Berlin Marathon.
+Factoring those initial struggles into my training, I recently developed a new course strategy for the 2023 Berlin Marathon.

-But because I have experience with the in’s and out’s the race, I thought I’d also answer the most frequently asked questions, to save you the trouble and stress of having to figure everything out yourself.
+But because I have experience with the course and all tricks of the race, I thought I’d also answer the most frequently asked questions, to save you the trouble and stress of having to figure everything out yourself.
 After all, you have a race to focus on first and foremost, and I don’t want you stressing about hotel accommodations, registration, or…anything really!

 A little bit of information on the Berlin Marathon: The race itself is beautiful and takes you through historic Berlin–you will run through the Reichstag, the Siegessäule, and Berliner Dom (among other notable locations).
 All of this culminates in the amazing final moment when you finish the race and run through the Brandenburger Gate.

 Answering Your Questions About the Berlin Marathon 2023

 If the upcoming Berlin Marathon is your first marathon, I’d invite you to quickly check out my marathon running tips as a refresher before the magic happens in September.